wildfielded/samples-python/Task-API-SUR/README.md

 3. Download the project files from the current directory of the repository to the local directory of the computer.
-4. To create the `sqlite/db.sqlite3` database file, enter the `sqlite` subdirectory, run **SQLite**, and then enter the following meta-commands:
+4. To create the `sqlite/db.sqlite3` database file, enter the `sqlite` subdirectory, run **SQLite3**, and then enter the following meta-commands:

     ```bash
     # Start sqlite3